Defined MVP features for a start-up with user research

 Website

-We wanted to find out what users expect from a benefits application
+Founders wanted to find out what people expect from a benefits application before building it.

 Does your employer have any employee recognition programs?